gokhantamkoc/learning-angularjs/readme.md

 ### What is Angular?

 Developers use HTML to develop web pages.
-Only HTML is the definition of page structure.
+HTML is the definition of page structure.
 The page structure can be carved with CSS in order to present a more stylish and readable web page.
 JavaScript adds dynamic functionality to the web page structure so that users see some color, animation, graphical effects etc.
 Angular extends the HTML vocabulary and organizes JavaScript code.

 ## Displaying Data